 Early years saw teens committed to state prison

-James Ledger, 19, was convicted in 1891 of burglary and sentenced to three years in San Quentin, along with two accomplices.
+In 1891, James Ledger, 19, was convicted of burglary and sentenced to three years in San Quentin.
 He served his sentence and was out by early 1894.

 A few months after his release, San Jose suffered a string of burglaries.
 It was the same town Ledger hit before.
 The young burglar hadn’t changed his method of entry so the original San Francisco detectives were alerted.
-They assumed he would attempt to return to San Francisco to offload his pilfered plunder.
-Their hunch paid off.
+Assuming he would return to San Francisco to offload his pilfered plunder, they waited.

-“In each (burglary), entrance had been effected by the same means.
-The bay window looking into the porch had been forced open by bursting the inside catch,” reported the San Francisco Call, Oct.
+“In each (burglary), entrance (was) by the same means,” reported the San Francisco Call, Oct.
 5, 1894.
-“Chief of Police Kidward of San Jose sent particulars of the burglary to San Francisco Chief Crowley.
-Detectives Bee and Gus Harper concluded from the method of working adopted by the burglar that he was Ledger, who was released from San Quentin a few months ago after serving a three-year sentence for burglary.”
+“Chief of Police Kidward of San Jose sent (details) of the burglary to San Francisco Chief Crowley.
+Detectives Bee and Gus Harper (immediately identified the) burglar (as) Ledger.”

-Keeping a sharp eye out for Ledger, Detective Harper spotted him on Fourth Street.
+On the lookout, Detective Harper spotted Ledger on Fourth Street.
 But after serving three years with hardened criminals, the now 22-year-old man was not the same run-of-the-mill burglar.
-This time he was armed and dangerous.
+He now had a gun.

-“Harper grabbed him and hustled him into the stationer’s store … to handcuff him.
-Ledger showed fight and reached for his revolver,” reported the newspaper.
-“Before (Ledger) could pull it out of his hip pocket, Harper had his out.
-Ledger grasped Harper’s revolver by the handle and endeavored to wrench it out of his hand.
-Harper pulled the trigger and the bullet went through the fleshy part of Ledger’s right hand.
-This made Ledger release his hold of Harper’s gun and he broke from him and drew his own gun.”
+“Harper grabbed him and (pushed him inside a store) to handcuff him (but) Ledger showed fight,” reported the newspaper.
+“Before (Ledger) could pull (a gun) out of his hip pocket, Harper had his out.
+Ledger grasped Harper’s revolver by the handle (trying) to wrench it out of his hand.”

-His trial was swift and he received a lengthy sentence.
+His trial was swift with Ledger receiving a lengthy 30-year sentence.